dmprofe/en.javascript.info/1-js/02-first-steps/05-types/article.md

 1. `Math` is a built-in object that provides mathematical operations.
 We will learn it in the chapter <info:number>.
 Here, it serves just as an example of an object.
 2. The result of `typeof null` is `"object"`.
 That's an officially recognized error in `typeof`, coming from very early days of JavaScript and kept for compatibility.
 Definitely, `null` is not an object.
 It is a special value with a separate type of its own.
 The behavior of `typeof` is wrong here.
 3. The result of `typeof alert` is `"function"`, because `alert` is a function.
 We'll study functions in the next chapters where we'll also see that there's no special "function" type in JavaScript.
 Functions belong to the object type.
 But `typeof` treats them differently, returning `"function"`.
 That also comes from the early days of JavaScript.
 Technically, such behavior isn't correct, but can be convenient in practice.

+> [!t] t: Some other interesting typeof examples
+>
+> ```js
+> typeof typeof 0 // "string": typeof returns a string describing the type
+> typeof undefined // "undefined"
+> typeof NaN // "number"
+> typeof '' // "string" (empty string: not undefined, not null, ...)
+> typeof "" // The same
+> ```
+>
+> - So when typeof returns "object", it is not conclusive.
+> - When it returns a different thing, it is more conclusive.
+>   - Except for NaN that is a number: if we want to differentiate it, we
+>     will see there is a way.
+> - There are (sophisticated) ways to overcome the limitation that too many
+>   things return "object" when applying "typeof".

 ```smart header="The `typeof(x)` syntax"
 You may also come across another syntax: `typeof(x)`.
 It's the same as `typeof x`.